Home

 All this information develops a strong framework for investigating problems relating to concrete, masonry and other cementitious systems.

-So, who attends these 'Understanding Cement' events?
+So who attends these 'Understanding Cement' events?
 The short answer is anyone with a professional interest in cement, concrete, mortar or other cementitious materials.
-Over the last couple of years, seminars have been attended by: cement manufacturers, civil engineers, precast concrete and concrete block producers, admixture producers, architects, consultants, petrographers, brick manufacturers and readymix concrete producers.
+Attendees have been cement manufacturers, civil engineers, precast concrete and concrete block producers, admixture producers, architects, consultants, petrographers, brick manufacturers and readymix concrete producers.

-The seminars are tutored by Nick Winter of WHD Microanalysis Consultants Ltd. Nick has twenty-five years’ experience of studying cement, cement clinker and concrete, first with Blue Circle Cement at their Research Division and then with WHD, who specialise in examining cementitious materials.
+The tutor is Nick Winter of WHD Microanalysis Consultants Ltd. Nick has thirty-six years' experience of studying cement, cement clinker and concrete, first with Blue Circle Cement at their Research Division and then with WHD, who specialise in examining cementitious materials.

 'Understanding Cement' events are of two types: